nadeemsiddiqui1980/Kubernetes/README.md

 .
 The process which manage the Pod is Kubelet.

 .
-Kube-Proxy manage the Manage the Network communication between all the Pod
+Kube-Proxy Manage the Network communication between all the Pod

 .
 Pod is an worker unit.

 .
 Each Pod get an IP address

 .
 Visialize Pod as an Virtual Machine.

+.
+All containers in a Pod share Volume (Storage) and Networking.

 ## Pod Workflow :-